MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-intelligence-core-insights.md

 The resources are all created now.

+## Configure the Azure key vault for IoT Intelligence

-1. Configuring the IoT hub.
+1. Configure the IoT hub.
     1. In your resources, click on the IoT hub resource.

-2. Configuring the key vault.
+2. Configure the key vault.
     1. In your resources, click on the key vault resource.
     2. You need to give the key vault access to the first-party app Id.
     3. In the left navigation, click **Access policies**.